datopian/catalog-app/ckanext-saml2/README.md

 `datagov/v0.4.0` is the branch currently used in production at data.gov.
 It is a fork of https://github.com/DataShades/ckanext-saml2 and contains necessary changes for compatibility with the Max.gov idp.

-New releases of the default branch of the upstream repository should be evaluated for inclusion via rebase.
+New releases to the default branch of the upstream repository should be evaluated for inclusion via rebase, although the extension was not under active development at the time of writing.

 #### Requirements
 The following packages are required: memcached, repoze, m2crypto, xmlsec1, xmlsec1-openssl, swig